mieweb/docs/content/functions/reports/osha-300-log-report.md

 ![](../osha-300-log-report.assets/9f85618aa44eb8dcdd7cf7936689f951.png)

-* <strong>Other Recordable Cases:</strong> If the employee had other cases/incidents in their chart record that were OSHA recordable, then this column will display Y (for Yes).
-If the employee had no other OSHA recordable cases/incidents in their record, then this column will display N (for No).
+* <strong>Other Recordable Cases:</strong> OSHA form defines 'other recordable cases' as: "<em>Classify the seriousness of the case by recording the most serious outcome associated with the case, with column G (Death) being the most serious and column J (Other recordable cases) being the least serious</em>."
 Again, a case/incident is deemed OSHA recordable if the field <em>date determined recordable</em> is populated with a date.
 * <strong>Days Away from Work:</strong> If the employee had any Lost Time documented in the restrictions & accommodations section of the encounter that is linked to the OSHA recordable case, the number of days of Lost Time will be calculated here and displays a total number.
    * If Lost time is documented in the Restrictions & Accommodations section of an encounter that is linked to an OSHA reportable case even for partial day, it counts as a full day in this calculated column.
    * If Lost time is documented in the Restrictions & Accommodations section of an encounter that is linked to an OSHA reportable case, the start day of the lost time counts as a full day.